hoangduytran/blender-manual/manual/editors/file_browser.rst

       even if you have arranged them in a nice set of directories to avoid having hundreds of files in a single place.

-      In the *Append/Link* case, showing the content of the whole blend-file will allow you to link different types of data-blocks in a single operation.
+      In the *Append/Link* case, showing the content of the whole blend-file lets you link different types of data-blocks in a single operation.

    .. warning::

-      The more levels you show at once, the more time it will take to list them all (typically, it will be exponential, showing three levels at once may take three orders of magnitude more time to be fully listed).
+      The more levels you show at once, the more time it will take to list them all.

 .. _bpy.types.FileSelectParams.sort_method: